youngboy/engine-docs/source/setup-lambda.md

 **Supported Node servers:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)

+The only available option for running the Engine proxy with a function on Lambda is to run the proxy in a standalone docker container.
+The Proxy is required as it is responsible for capturing, aggregating and then sending to Engine the trace data from each Lambda instance GraphQL response.

-## 1. Instrument Function with Apollo Tracing
+<h2 id="enable-apollo-tracing" title="Enable Apollo Tracing">Instrument Function with Apollo Tracing</h2>

 You will need to instrument your Lambda function with a tracing package that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
 Engine relies on receiving data in this format to create its performance telemetry reports.

 For NodeJS, this is our recommended npm package: https://github.com/apollographql/apollo-tracing-js

-## 2. Configure the Proxy
+<h2 id="configure-proxy" title="Configure the Proxy">2.
+Configure the Proxy</h2>

-The only available option for running the Engine proxy with a function on Lambda is to run the proxy in a standalone docker container.
-The Proxy is required as it is responsible for capturing, aggregating and then sending to Engine the trace data from each Lambda instance GraphQL response.

-### 2.1 Get your API Key
+<h3 id="get-api-key" title="Get your API Key">2.1 Get your API Key</h3>
 First, get your `Engine_API_Key` by creating a service on https://engine.apollographql.com/.
 You will need to log in and click "Add Service" to recieve your API key.

-### 2.2 Create your Proxy's Config.json
+<h3 id="create-config-json" title="Create your Config.json">2.2 Create your Proxy's Config.json</h3>
 The proxy uses a JSON object to get configuration information.
 If the configuration is passed the path to your file, that file will be watched for changes.
 Changes will cause the proxy to adopt the new configuration without downtime.

 **Create a JSON configuration file:**